What happened to Archie Battersbee? His injury, coma and battle to stay on life support explained

 How did Archie get brain damage?

 The blackout challenge results in a lack of oxygen to the brain, which can be deadly.
-Although it's not known for certain if Archie was attempting the challenge, his mother believes this to be the case, after she found him with a ligature (a piece of knotted or tied fabric) round his head.
+Although it's not known for certain if Archie was attempting the challenge, his mother initially believed this to be the case, after she found him with a ligature (a piece of knotted or tied fabric) round his head.

 Dr Nick Flynn (opens in new tab) explained to the Irish Examiner (opens in new tab) the effects of the blackout challenge.
 He said: "What is actually going on in the brain is a lack of oxygen similar to when someone is drowning, choking, or having a cardiac arrest.
 If you have low oxygen to the brain for over three minutes you can get brain damage and if you have low oxygen to the brain for over five minutes it can result in death."